Huotes/CommitMaker/README.md

 Chuck Norris breaks RSA 128-bit encrypted codes in milliseconds.

 Chuck Norris can spawn threads that complete before they are started.

+James Cameron wanted Chuck Norris to play the Terminator.
+However, upon reflection, he realized that would have turned his movie into a documentary, so he went with Arnold Schwarzenegger.